Vivek-04022001/documentation/plone.app.dexterity/advanced/workflow.md

 Workflows are managed in the `portal_workflow` tool.
 You can use the ZMI to create new workflows and assign them to types.
-However, it is usually preferable to create an installable workflow configuration using GenericSetup.
+However, it's usually preferable to create an installable workflow configuration using GenericSetup.
 By default, each workflow, as well as the workflow assignments, are imported and exported using an XML syntax.
 This syntax is comprehensive, but rather verbose if you are writing it manually.